Ceviche9/GK-webhook-Java/README.md

 -   Set up authentication and authorization mechanisms to secure the API endpoints.
 -   Configure the SMTP server for sending emails.
 -   Customize email templates and content as per your requirements.

-## Contact

-For any inquiries or support, please contact projectmaintainer@example.com.

-Thank you for using the Anti-Fraud System API for E-commerce Platform!